Human Resources Development

 • Percentage of career-track employees who are deployed overseas in their first eight years at the company at 80% or higher.

-• The number of employees who joined human development program(cumulative total number)56,831.
+• The number of employees who joined human development program(cumulative total number): 53,811

-(As of FYE 2018, there are 671 employees required to be dispatched, of which 586 have actual overseas dispatch experience.)
+(As of FY2018, there were 743 employees required to be dispatched, of which 637 have actual overseas dispatch experience.)

 Structures and Systems

 ITOCHU Corporation implements a global personnel strategy.
-Specifically, in FYE 2011, we established leadership standards and we constructed the Talent Management Process to hire, develop, utilize and promote excellent talent who will expand overseas revenues worldwide.
+Specifically, we established leadership standards and we constructed the Talent Management Process to hire, develop, utilize and promote excellent talent who will expand overseas revenues worldwide.

 • We have created the ITOCHU Global Classification (IGC).
 The IGC is a global grading system based on positions and duties at all levels worldwide.
 We use it to place, promote and train personnel regardless of nationality.